MOVING HISTORY FORWARD…To Our New Home

 Civic Catalyst: MNI helps define our civic identity.
 The core of our mission is for curators and stake holders to construct exhibits tailored to learning.
 It’s this knowledge and meaning that creates ongoing dialog and inspires visitors to create a positive change in our communities.

 Bridges Between Cultures: MNI exhibits ensure a deeper understanding and fosters an appreciation for various groups and cultures.
 Through better understanding of our collective heritage, we can better understand ourselves.
 The new museum will also serve future generations to comprehend their history and the achievements of those who came before them.

 Develop Spaces Where Everyone Feels They Can Belong and Participate: MNI strives to create a rich learning experience for individuals of all backgrounds, so that visitors leave with a sense of themselves in the story of creating a positive future.
 A museum should be accessible to all.
 Programming in an ADA-compliant building allows all to participate.
 A larger space will allow MNI to partner with local universities, native tribes and arts organizations to produce relevant programming.

-WHITE HOUSE NAMING OPPORTUNITIES
+WHITE HOUSE NAMING OPPORTUNITIES (Scroll down for renderings)

 (3 sides) $75,000

 ~The Expanded Museum Gift Shop on the Main Level are open to the public and provide unique gifting opportunities for researchers, history enthusiasts, and art lovers.
 RESERVED BY STEVE AND MARIE WIDMYER

 ~ The Welcome Center and Bookstore is highly visible on the Main Level and will be an elegant setting in which to greet our guests.
 A small exhibit on J.C.
 White and the history of the museum will be presented.
 The MNI Book Store features a wide range of local historic titles for purchase.
 RESERVED BY JOY RICHARDS

 (660 Sq.
 Ft.) $150,000